top of page

 Working in this space requires learning place based history, honoring local protocols, and aligning with each community’s unique priorities and ways of knowing.

 Effective engagement begins with truth.
-That means acknowledging the trauma still carried by Indigenous families and nations due to:
+This means acknowledging the trauma still carried by Indigenous families and nations due to:

 • the Indian Act